ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Developer-Guide.rst

 As compared to the ROS packages from packages.ros.org, there are some differences in the upstream ROS packages that people should be aware of:

 * The package set is incomplete.
-  Unsurprisingly, not all packages are yet available upstream.
-Currently the packages of desktop-full are available and we anticipate that more will become available over time.
 * Packages may have different names and be partitioned differently.

 Developer Workflow